 We and our CROs are required to comply with the good laboratory practices, or GLPs, and GCPs, which are regulations and guidelines enforced by the FDA and comparable foreign regulatory authorities in the form of International Conference on Harmonization guidelines for any of our product candidates that are in preclinical and clinical development.
 The regulatory authorities enforce GCPs through periodic inspections of trial sponsors, principal investigators and clinical trial sites.
-Although we rely on CROs to conduct GCP-compliant clinical trials, we remain responsible for ensuring that each of our preclinical studies and clinical trials is conducted in accordance with its investigational plan and protocol and applicable laws and regulations.
+Although we rely on CROs to conduct GCP-compliant clinical trials, we remain responsible for ensuring that each of our GLP preclinical studies and clinical trials is conducted in accordance with its investigational plan and protocol and applicable laws and regulations.
 If we or our CROs fail to comply with GCPs, the clinical data generated in our clinical trials may be deemed unreliable, and the FDA or comparable foreign regulatory authorities may require us to perform additional clinical trials before approving our marketing applications.
-Accordingly, if our CROs fail to comply with these regulators or fail to recruit a sufficient number of subjects, we may be required to repeat clinical trials, which would delay the regulatory approval process.
+Accordingly, if our CROs fail to comply with these regulatory approval process.

 Our reliance on third parties to conduct clinical trials will result in less direct control over the management of data developed through clinical trials than would be the case if we were relying entirely upon our own staff.
 Communicating with CROs and other third parties can be challenging, potentially leading to mistakes as well as difficulties in coordinating activities.
 Such parties may:

-- have staffing difficulties; - fail to comply with contractual obligations; - experience regulatory compliance issues; or - undergo changes in priorities or become financially distressed.
+- have staffing difficulties; - fail to comply with contractual obligations; - · experience regulatory compliance issues; or - undergo changes in priorities or become financially distressed.